-American Water Polo requires background clearances for coaches involved with club teams within the organization in order to provide a safe and secure environment for its athletes.
+American Water Polo requires background clearances for coaches in order to provide a safe environment for its athletes.
 Any club team that works with minors (any athlete under the age of 18 years old) must have all of their coaches complete a background screening through the National Center for Safety Initiatives (NCSI) as a prerequisite for membership.
-All coaches will be reimbursed for their registration costs when the screening process has been completed.
+All costs are covered by American Water Polo.
 All head coaches are responsible for ensuring any additional coaches complete the process as well.

 2. Search Organization